example42/puppet-tp/README.md

 ## Yet Another Puppet Abstraction Layer

-Tiny Puppet is Puppet module that can replace or integrate other [Puppet modules](https://github.com/example42/puppet-tp/tree/master/data).
+Tiny Puppet is Puppet module that can replace or integrate other module ([List of supported applications](https://github.com/example42/puppet-tp/tree/master/data)).

 It features: